-We have been and still are, for almost 22 years now, in the business of providing specialized software telecommunication services.
+We have been and still are, for more than 22 years now, in the business of providing specialized software telecommunication services.
 During this time, we delivered most of our projects within schedule, even when some of them were complex and very challenging.

 For some of those projects, the big challenge was to accommodate the client’s need to reduce development time, but maintain scope.
 Under these conditions, our response was tailored as a smart approach that allowed us to develop software in an efficient and effective manner.

 We implemented it throughout the development phase and made sure testing was also brought on board.

 The Computaris QA team response plan to this challenge was a combination of powerful automation framework, the Computaris-customized JMeter testing framework (for telecommunication environment needs), and effective and efficient ways of doing manual testing.